hammerheim-game/hammerheim-rules/5-warbands.md

 is practiced every day.
 Profile M WS BS S T W I A Ld
 5 3 4 3 3 1 6 1 7
-Weapons/Armour: Archers may be equipped with weapons and armour chosen from the Scout Equipment list.
+Weapons/Armor: Archers may be equipped with weapons and armor chosen from the Scout Equipment list.
 Special Rules: Excellent Sight, Forest Folks, Wood Elf Archery, Crossfire
 Crossfire: If more the one Archer shoots at the same target,